nikhis/nikhis/README.md

 <summary><b>📈 A note on these stats</b></summary>
 <br/>

 I'm early in my open-source journey — currently building out my pipeline documentation repositories and learning in public.
-These numbers will grow as more of my thesis and research code gets published here. 🌱
+The "most used languages" card currently shows HTML because that's the only repo type pushed so far (the GitHub Pages docs site) — it'll update automatically to reflect Python/Bash/R as thesis and pipeline code gets pushed.
+If the commit/stat cards above ever show a fetch error, it's a known intermittent issue with the third-party stats service, not a sign anything's broken on the repo side — refreshing the page usually fixes it. 🌱

 </details>